arestrom/MarineTides/README.md

-All data used in this package originated with the Center for Operational Oceanic Products and Services (CO-OPS), National Ocean Service (NOS), National Oceanic andAtmospheric Administration (NOAA), USA.
+All data used in this package originated with the Center for Operational Oceanic Products and Services (CO-OPS), National Ocean Service (NOS), National Oceanic and Atmospheric Administration (NOAA), USA.
 All tide station data were downloaded, processed, and modified by Are Strom.
 Lunar node year constituent corrections were obtained from David Flater’s [`XTide`](https://flaterco.com/xtide/) website.
 This modified